flipacholas/Architecture-of-consoles/articles/wiiu.Rmd.md

 #### Strange use of standards

-Similarly to how the Wii Remote [mangles the Bluetooth protocol](wii#next-gen-controllers) to avoid third-party usage, the GamePad breaks two Wi-FI standards, namely WPS and WPA2-PSK, so they only work with the Wii U [@io-controller_wifi].
+Similarly to how the Wii Remote [mangles the Bluetooth protocol](wii#next-gen-controllers) to avoid third-party usage, the GamePad breaks two Wi-Fi standards, namely WPS and WPA2-PSK, so they only work with the Wii U [@io-controller_wifi].

 In summary, the Wii U and the GamePad communicate with each other using **802.11n in the 5 GHz band**.
 The console acts as an access point (AP) and the GamePad acts as its single client.
 Be as it may, Memahaxx also reported that the console's operating system implemented the possibility of using two GamePads at once, albeit left unused.